 A critical caveat, however, is the extent to which South Korea's telecoms have sought to recruit early subscribers through heavily subsidizing unlimited data plans and new devices while also providing gaming and other services for free.
-As noted in several author interviews conducted in Seoul in October 2019, it is unclear how sustainable these subsidized benefits are for
+As noted in several author interviews conducted in Seoul in October 2019, it is unclear how sustainable these subsidized benefits are for the major telecoms.
+It is also unclear if commercial subscribers might dial-back their usage absent these perks unless a new "killer app" emerges and which presents a compelling reason to pay a premium for unlimited 5G plans.
+Most analysts seem to agree that so far, we have yet to see such an app.14

 Thus, while high early subscriber numbers can lead to knock-on benefits (particularly if developers view 5G as having an attractive, large consumer base worth catering to with investments in new products), it is far from certain what the continued speed and enthusiasm for additional consumer adoption might be.
 Meanwhile, scholars at the Asan Institute for Policy Studies have noted that a crucial next step in developing a healthy domestic foundation is seeing business-to-business related usage take off.
-According to a global survey of CEO views, business-to-business services are expected to be the most significant potential driver of returns on investment from the new standard, and so growth in the numbers of these kinds of market participants could read as a very positive sign.
-15 However, while efforts to expand business-to-business usage are currently underway, they are assumed to be in initial stages and it is too soon to assess their progress.
+According to a global survey of CEO views, business-to-business services are expected to be the most significant potential driver of returns on investment from the new standard, and so growth in the numbers of these kinds of market participants could read as a very positive sign.15 However, while efforts to expand businessto-business usage are currently underway, they are assumed to be in initial stages and it is too soon to assess their progress.